AaronEhambram/hypascore_localization/README.md

 <img src="readme/Trajectory.png" alt="overview" width="30%" height="30%" title="HyPaSCoRe Localization Overview"> <img src="readme/Figure_4.png" alt="overview" width="30%" height="30%" title="HyPaSCoRe Localization Overview"> <img src="readme/Outside_feasible_set_frames.png" alt="overview" width="30%" height="30%">

 ### <a name="map-parsers"></a>Download Maps and Parsers
-The building map needs to be downloaded before the localization.
-For the example the map-file can be downloaded.
+The building map needs to be downloaded beforehand.
+For the demo, the .map-file can be downloaded.
 We use a custom .map-file that needs to be generated.
 Therefore we provide parsers that parse, for instance, .osm-files to our custom format.
 The parsers can be found in `src/map_tools`.
 To obtain the building map to any region we recommend to download the [OpenStreetMap](https://www.openstreetmap.org/#map=6/51.330/10.453) file.
 [JOSM](https://josm.openstreetmap.de/) is a very handy tool for that.
 You can download the application by
 ```bash
 sudo apt-get install josm
 ```